cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 the PRF input nor output.
 A Partially-Oblivious PRF (POPRF) is an OPRF that allows client and server to provide public input to the PRF.
 OPRFs and POPRFs can also satisfy a notion of 'verifiability'.
-In this setting, clients verify that the server's output is the result of evaluating the underlying PRF with an expected a public key.
+In this setting, clients can verify that the server used a specific private key during the execution of the protocol.
 This document specifies a POPRF protocol with optional verifiability instantiated within standard prime-order groups, including elliptic curves.